Airborne Forces (Egypt)

-The Airborne Forces (قوات المظلات, /ar/) are the airborne infantry units, and one of two branches under the Administration of Special Units of the Egyptian Army, alongside the El Saa'qa Forces.
+The Airborne Forces (قوات المظلات, /ar/) are the airborne forces brigade units, and one of two branches under the Administration of Special Units of the Egyptian Army, alongside the El Saa'qa Forces.

 History

 The history of Egyptian paratroopers began when Egypt's military attaché in Britain observed the effectiveness of airborne forces during World War II.
 In 1946, he proposed the creation of an Egyptian Paratroop Regiment, an idea welcomed by the High Command of the Armed Forces.
 Political and economic conditions delayed the program until 1951.
 That year, four army officers, First Lieutenants Mohammed Atif Abdel Ghaffar, Sobhi Mohammad El Malah, Mohammed Gamal Suleiman, and Abdel Qawi Izet Mahgoub, attended airborne training in the United Kingdom.
 They returned to Egypt in late 1951 and performed the first airborne jump in Egypt on 10 July 1952, which is now celebrated as the Airborne's national day.

 Later, more officers received airborne training in the UK.
 The only officer sent to the United States for the Rangers course was Saad El Shazly, who completed it in 1954 and subsequently founded the Egyptian Paratroopers School.
 Volunteers were trained by the returning officers.
 In 1955, the 75th Parachute Battalion was established, with Shazly commanding it from 1955 to 1959.